pfefferle/wordpress-webfinger/readme.txt

 = Where can I find the Spec? =

-Webfinger was specified as [RFC 7033](http://tools.ietf.org/html/rfc7033)
+WebFinger was specified as [RFC 7033](http://tools.ietf.org/html/rfc7033)

-= Where can I find out more about Webfinger? =
+= Where can I find out more about WebFinger? =

 Please visit <http://webfinger.net>